Best Website Builder

 If you’d like to set up email with Squarespace, you’ll need to use their integration with Google Workspace.

-You will need to be on the Business, Basic Commerce, or Advanced Commerce plan.
+You will need to be on the Core, Plus, or Advanced plan.

 Yes.
 Google Workspace (Formerly G Suite) is the only email provider I would recommend.
 It basically gives you Gmail for your domain name email addresses.